 New Englanders spend countless hours thinking about snow – analyzing it, predicting it, commenting on it.
 After all, New England gets a lot of the stuff.
 As the old saying goes, “In New England we have nine months of winter and three months of darned poor sledding.”

-Among them were superstitions and lore about snow such as:
+Among them were superstitions and lore about winter, such as:

 If the breast-bones of the Thanksgiving chickens are light in color, there will be a good deal of snow in the winter following.
 If the color is dark, there will be little snow.